When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Michelle Roth, BA, IBCLC

-2. Initiate Skin-To-Skin Contact with Your Baby
+2. Initiate Skin-to-Skin Contact

 4. Pump, Pump, and Pump Some More